A large number of our sites make ideal filming backdrops.

 Filming and/or photography at a National Monument or historic site can only take place with prior written permission issued through your OPW liaison contact.

 The length of time required to plan a piece of filming and issue permissions will vary based on the details and complexity of your proposal.
+We are currently receiving an increased number of applications for filming and photography so we kindly ask that you give at least two weeks’ notice for any prospective filming and photography requests.

 Requests are assessed on a case-by-case basis taking into account factors such as likely visitor numbers, existing scheduled events, planned maintenance work and site-specific sensitivities such as access, masonry, or wildlife habitats.